Integrative Nutrition Blog

 Say goodbye to snow and hello to beautiful blooms now that spring has finally officially arrived.
 With it comes a variety of peak produce such as strawberries, artichokes and dandelion greens.
 (Be sure to also check out our list of six foods to eat this spring.)
-At Integrative Nutrition we LOVE the concept of eating in season to keep your body in balance with the earth.
+At Institute for Integrative Nutrition, we LOVE the concept of eating in season to keep your body in balance with the earth.
 It also means you’ll be eating more flavorful produce that’s at its peak freshness with its highest nutritional value!
 As this new season begins, we’ve rounded up some recipes that feature a variety of spring fruits and veggies:

 Baked chicken with artichokes (via Kitchn)

 This dish combines a medley of spices including paprika, cumin, cinnamon, cloves and ginger.
 Add preserved lemon, chicken and spring-fresh artichokes, and you have one savory dinner.
 Although this recipe calls for a package of frozen artichokes, you can also use fresh artichoke for peak-season benefits.
 Better Homes & Gardens has some handy tips for how to use a cooked artichoke in a recipe.